AVOIDANT TO SECURE ROADMAP: PART III

 In an argument they inflict damage rather than solve problems - afraid to be vulnerable, they must engage in retaliation, stonewalling or one-upmanship

-Treat everything like an attack - meet attempts to discuss problems with shut-down or aggression so you're afraid to bring things up
+Treat everything like an attack - meet attempts to discuss problems with shut-down, aggression or threats to the relationship so you're afraid to bring things up - and other forms of control (which may be subtle)

-You feel constantly criticised (criticism to belittle rather than positive criticism to be helpful).
+You feel constantly criticised (criticism to belittle rather than occasional constructive feedback to improve the relationship).
 Convince you and themselves you are the problem, rather than admit fault.
 Don't take responsibility for their actions.

 Will show love not when you are feeling strong but only when you are weak, because then it's safe to do so